 - District election commissions were established on time and without violations of the requirements of electoral legislation.
 In total, 199 district election commissions were formed.
 They include more than 7,300 people.
 Thus, on average, DEC consist of 37 of the 44 possible members.
 Some candidates were irresponsible nominating candidates for membership in DECs, which led to the inclusion of commissioners who are unwilling or, for objective reasons, not able to work in DECs.
 In particular, often enough, candidates included in the lists of commission members people who live in other regions of Ukraine or even work abroad.

 - Almost immediately after the formation of commissions there began replacements.
 In the Luhansk region, 7 of the 18 people appointed to senior positions in the six DECs were replaced during the first week of work.
 The following day, after the formation of the commissions, in Vinnytsya oblast people refused to serve as chairmen of the commissions in DECs number 11 and 13, and in the DEC number 17 all three members appointed for management positions resigned.
-Similar cases was in place in Kharkiv, Zhytomyr and other oblasts.
+Similar cases was in place in Charkiw, Zhytomyr and other oblasts.

 - The first meetings of the DECs in most cases took place within the statutory time.
 However, sometimes the meetings did not take place on time due to the lack of a quorum.
 District committees generally work in accordance with the current legislation, the atmosphere of their work is peaceful.
 Cases of violations are isolated.

 - A significant number of commission members do not have the relevant experience.
-Thus, in Vinnytsa and Cherkasy oblasts, the ratio of people with previous experience in the DECs and without experience is 50 to 50; in Luhansk, Chernivtsi, Volyn oblasts the third of persons are with experience in the DECs, in Khmelnytsky oblast - a quarter, in Odesa oblast - in seven DECs only a quarter of the personel have experience.
+Thus, in Vinnytsa and Tscherkassy oblasts, the ratio of people with previous experience in the DECs and without experience is 50 to 50; in Luhansk, Chernivtsi, Volyn oblasts the third of persons are with experience in the DECs, in Khmelnytsky oblast - a quarter, in Odessa oblast - in seven DECs only a quarter of the personel have experience.
 The similar situation is in other oblasts.

 Analysis of electoral programs of presidential candidates